Efficient Moth Control in London by 24/7 Pest Control

 Did you find your favourite sweater riddled and unwearable?
-Your wedding dress has holes in it?
+Does your wedding dress have holes in it?
 Moths are one of those pests who get by unnoticed until they ruin your favourite garments.

 If you have a moth problem, contact 24/7 Pest Control for comprehensive moth control in London - we will manage to rid your wardrobe and your home of the clothes moths and protect your possessions from the pesky insects.
 We have the know-how to stop the wool-eating insects from destroying your apparel in just one visit!
 Call us and protect your precious collection of clothes

-In the recent years, clothes moths and carpet beetles have become a marked issue in the UK as more and more people complain of damaged carpets, upholstery, and clothing.
+In recent years, moths and carpet beetles have become an issue in the UK as more and more people complain of damaged carpets, upholstery, and clothing.
 This requires the development and implementation of advanced moth control measures, especially in the London territory where we see a huge spike in infested properties - residential and commercial alike.
-To tackle the problem effectively, 24/7 Pest Control relies only on leading products for moth fumigation and the help of experienced local professionals who know how to best deal with a moth problem.
+To tackle the problem effectively, 24/7 Pest Control relies on leading products for moth fumigation and the help of experienced local professionals.
+For severe infestations it may be best to opt for heat treatment, your local exterminator will advise you on that.

 Alongside our moth extermination in London, we offer some additional benefits to our customers.
 We believe that no great service is just that service on its own but is rather comprised of many things that aim at an overall great experience.
 We constantly work on improving both - our moth treatments and the knowledge of the exterminators we work with.
 We also strive to provide additional bits and pieces in order to form a tailored solution for every customer, to rid you of your pest problem and, if possible, prevent further infestations.
 Your property will be free of the flying insects in no time but that's just one of the perks 24/7 Pest Control’s moth treatment in London has to offer: